ArinaMerk/rsschool-cv/cv.md

 A former translation graduate who gave up on real languages and chose studying programming languages instead.

 ##Work experience
-Nothing jet but it is temporarily
+Nothing jet but it is temporarily.

 ##Language level
 Englsih: Intermediate/Upper-intermediate